blacklane/go-libs/RELEASING.md

 Finally create a Release on GitHub.
 If you are releasing multiple versions for different module sets, be sure to use the stable release tag but be sure to include each version in the release title (i.e. `Release v1.0.0/v0.25.0`).
-The release body should include all the curated changes from the Changelog for this release.
+The release body should include all the curated changes for this release.